 US, Philippines boost alliance amid row with China

-Washington has maintained a policy of not siding with any Asian claimant locked in the disputes while maintaining robust economic ties with Beijing.
-But U.S. has said it has a stake in security and unhampered international commerce in the South China Sea, angering China, which says American involvement will only complicate the issue.
+The U.S. has angered China by saying it has a stake in security and unhampered international commerce in the South China Sea.
+China says American involvement will only complicate the issue.

-The Philippines, whose poorly equipped forces are no match for China's powerful military, has resorted to diplomatic protests and increasingly turned to Washington to reinforce its anemic navy and air forces.
+The Philippines, whose poorly equipped forces are no match for China's powerful military, has resorted to diplomatic protests and turned to Washington for support.
 Aquino has insisted his country won't be bullied by China.

-Associated Press writer Hrvoje Hranjski contributed to this report.
+Associated Press writers Hrvoje Hranjski and Teresa Cerojano contributed to this report.